aylz83/aylz83/README.md

 ## Projects I’m currently working on
   - inspectorORF - An R package for the plotting of exons, introns, transcripts and coding sequences from multiomics data

+## Personal projects
   - decapod-rs - A rust crate consisting of bindings around the pod5-file-format library in a Rust idomatic way
+  - faisync-rs - A rust create for asynchronous reading of FASTA regions with index (.fai) files
   - pufferfish-rs A rust crate for the asynchronous reading of BGzip blocked data in memory or files
   - bubbles - A rust crate for asynchronous reading of BAM files with built in support for filtering